 The Assistance Programs Division is responsible for the administration of the benefits programs.
 These include Temporary Assistance, Medicaid, SNAP and the Home Energy Assistance Program.
-The division also includes the Welfare-to-Work Unit.
+The division also includes the Welfare-to-Work Unit and the Day Care Unit.

 The goal of the Assistance Programs is to determine eligibility for the various benefit programs to perform the following: